mlevatich/Abelon/notes/abelon-2/narrative.md

 TODO: ROUGH DRAFT

 - Lester is awake, discuss Elaine outside the entrance (talk).
+Lester finds it hilarious that she got lost by going the wrong way, Shanti points out that kids don't learn geography anymore.
-- Open entrance, triggers battle (battle).
+- Open entrance, triggers battle outside.
+Part 1 midboss, evil big monster.
+Alpha wolf?
+Gorilla?
+Something? (battle).
-- Make camp inside.
+- It's not safe to stay aboveground.
+Make camp inside.
 Can start finding Gaheris' journals (roam).
 - The party wonders why they in particular have been chosen for this expedition.
 The cover, of course, is that they are the trusted elite, but that doesn't necessarily seem true on a close inspection. (talk)
 - At night, Abelon speaks again.
 Saving Elaine affected him.
 Still angry, fighting for control, doesn't feel confident to take it (talk).